 In the bull fighting area of South-West France, the Landes Department, the biggest corrida--or bull fight programme--takes place on or about the 22nd.

-In the bull fighting area of South-West France, the Landes Department, the biggest corrida--or bull fight programme--takes place on or about the 22nd.
+Background: In the bull fighting area of South-West France, the Landes Department, the biggest corrida--or bull fight programme--takes place on or about the 22nd.
 July each year, in the Mont-de-Marsan arena.

 This is one occasion when the promoter can expect a full house, especially when Luis Miguel Dominguin steps over the border from Spain to entertain the patrons.

 The programme opens with a grand parade by the matadors and their Quadrilles--team--during which they present themselves to the President of the corrida.
 The President responds by throwing the key of the bull pen into the areas.
 A picador--mounted spearman--picks up the key and rides to the pen to release the first bull.